dovecot/documentation/source/admin_manual/error_codes.rst

 74    EX_IOERR       *Input/Output Error*.

-75    EX_TEMPFAILE   *Temporary failure*.
+75    EX_TEMPFAIL    *Temporary failure*.
 A temporary error that may be
                      resolved by running the migration again.
 For migration purposes, if this code is returned dsync should be re-run.
 There should be some sort of maximum retry value